81 UK Small Business Statistics (Updated 2024)

 Despite the many challenges for UK business over the past few years, the overall performance and outlook is very encouraging.

-Our review of the latest UK small business statistics has shown higher new business incorporations at the same time as seeing lower numbers of company dissolutions.
-This is leading to overall growth in the number of UK businesses.
+Our review of the latest UK small business statistics has shown higher new incorporations at the same time as seeing lower numbers of company dissolutions.
+This is leading to overall growth in the number of UK companies.

 Small business are easily still the most common type of company and a large proportion of them are being run by the owners without any employees.